oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 #### Installing the WebLogic Kubernetes operator

-We will use the WebLogic Kubernetes operator to manage the SOA domain.
+You will use the WebLogic Kubernetes operator to manage the SOA domain.

 ##### Grant Tiller the cluster-admin role